 If your dog is struggling when learning a new skill, try going back a step and moving forward in smaller, easier increments.
 It helps to continually return to tasks the dog has mastered to keep their confidence up.
 Keep training sessions short and fun!

 Watch our video: Teach ‘Get Your Leash’ with Roscoe and Douglas:

 Roscoe is almost entirely blind, but he still loves to be helpful.
 I primed him for this session by letting him retrieve my glove, my favourite part of this video is when he tries to keep bringing me the glove again, he was pretty certain I would need my glove!

 Bonus: Want your dog to retrieve their leash from a hook on the wall?
 Try practicing retrieving near the wall or an end table first before making the move to hanging the leash.
 Hang it loosely so that it can be easily retrieved.
 Make sure the clip is hanging down so that the metal clip doesn’t fall down and hit them in the head.
 Remove any poo bag attachment that might pose a similar hazard.
 Stand right next to the wall or end table at first and move away once they are getting the idea.
 Say “Yes!” and throw a big treat party, especially the first time the leash falls from the hook or table.

-If your dog tries to grab your leash while you walk them, interrupt and focus on engaging them in obedience commands.
+If your dog tries to grab your leash while you walk them, reserve teaching this trick until you’ve taught your dog to ignore the leash.
+Interrupt leash biting and focus your dog’s energy on obedience commands or perhaps on a game of tug with an appropriate toy.
+Many dogs like to walk with a toy or stick in their mouths.
 You can certainly have your cake and eat it too if you can be consistent.
-You dog should leave the leash alone until you grant them access to it.
-I love to use my leash as a reward because I almost always have it with me.
+I love to use my leash as a reward because I always have it with me when we are out.
 I can whip the handle back and worth and give him a little tug or toss it to ground and let him retrieve it.